 Assumption: The proportion of Evesham's population that is age 55 or older has increased due to the number of age-restricted developments completed or anticipated in the Township since the last Master Plan.

-Goal: Assess the need for future age-restricted development in Evesham are adequately served, i.e., active adult communities; congregant and continuing care retirement communities; and assisted living and nursing facilities.
+Goal: Assess the need for future age-restricted development in Evesham are adequately served, i.e., active adult communities;

 Township.